jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/04_binary_operations_iii.rst

             return True
         else:
             return False
+        if not p and not q:
+            return False
         if not p and q:
             return True
         if p and not q:
             return True
-        if p and q:
-            return False
-        if not p and not q:
+        return not p
-            return False

-  the terminal still shows green.
-I remove the other `if statements`_ and use a `conditional expression`_
+  still green.
+I use a `conditional expressions`_

   .. code-block:: python